dumijay/CalDOM/README.md

 # CalDom
 CalDom is a chainable DOM traverser and a modifier.
-A lightweight, vanilla JS/DOM syntax alternative to jQuery.
+A lightweight, vanilla-DOM-syntax alternative to jQuery.
-It's simply a chainable wrapper around document.querySelectorAll()
+It's simply a chainable wrapper around document.querySelectorAll().

 ## Good God!
 Another jQuery-like framework?
 I know :)

 About a few years ago, I was creating animated web stuff (banners, games, etc.).
 The kind of animations more into programming than just moving parts.

-* I needed a lightweight jQuery, specially to fit Google Display Network(GDN)'s 150kb file size limit. jQuery was about 72KB ish back then.
+* I needed a lightweight jQuery, specially to fit Google Display Network(GDN)'s 150kb file size limit. jQuery was about 70kb-ish back then.
 * Plus, I needed to stay up to date with DOM/javascript vanilla syntax.
 (Because jQuery moves you away from it).

 Hence, CalDOM was born.
 8KB uncompressed, with most of the functionality I need without an overkill.